Woods

 Various Species | 100% Kiln Dried

-Note: We are very passionate about wood at Oak City Customs, however, there are over 60,000 known species of trees.
-Provided below is basic info on select common woods in inventory.
-If you have any questions regarding a specific species for your custom project, please feel free to contact us!
+Provided below is basic info on select common woods in inventory, if you have any questions regarding a specific species for your project, please contact us!

 Enjoy!